SeaOfNodes/Simple/chapter06/README.md

 ## Type System Revision

-We now need to extend the type system to introduce another lattice structure, in addition to the Integer lattice.
+We now need to extend the type system to introduce another lattice structure, in addition to the Integer sub-lattice.
-As before we denote  "top" by T and "bottom" by ⊥.
+As before we denote  "Top" by T and "Bottom" by ⊥.

-* "ctrl" represents a live control, whereas "~ctrl" represents a dead control.
+* "Ctrl" represents a live control, whereas "~Ctrl" represents a dead control.
-* "INT" refers to the integer type.
+* "INT" refers to an integer value, note that integer values have their own sub-lattice.

 |       | ⊥ | Ctrl | ~Ctrl | T     | INT |
 |-------|---|------|-------|-------|-----|